 - Mid-oleic (NuSun) vs. high oleic oilseed (traditional oilseed is no longer grown).
-High oleic oilseed may offer a premium in the oil market with some buyers. - Clearfield imi herbicide-tolerant hybrids (several companies)-this added weed control option is becoming popular, and may not include over 50% of Texas sunflower oilseed acres - Sulfonylurea herbicide-tolerant oilseed hybrids (ExpressSun from Pioneer; also Croplan and Seeds2000) - Short-statured hybrids (Triumph Seed).
-These sunflowers tend to be 1.5 to 2.5' shorter than conventional height hybrids, depending on the hybrid.
-Oil content has been quite good.
-In most cases producers are able to make at least some of their sunflower head moth sprays with a ground rig, and the shorter stature will also more likely permit weed cultivation further into the season.
+High oleic oilseed may offer a premium 9up to \$3/cwt.) in the oil market with some buyers or may be the only option.
+There are plenty of good hybrid choices available, and there is no yield drag with HO relative to NuSun - Clearfield/Clearfield Plus imi herbicide-tolerant hybrids (several companies)-this added weed control option using Beyond herbicide is becoming more popular, and may include over 50% of Texas sunflower oilseed acres.
+Clearfield Plus allows hotter spray tank additives (crop oil or MSO) rather than NIS.
+Use nitrogen for both.
+Do not use crop oil or MSO with Beyond herbicide on sunflower hybrids labeled Clearfield only.
+Beyond rates and timing remain the same (conclude by 8-leaf stage, which is about 3 weeks after planting). - Sulfonylurea herbicide-tolerant oilseed hybrids (ExpressSun from Pioneer; also Croplan and Seeds2000).
+Producers who have used Express herbicide have liked the weed control in part because there is an application window up to 2-3 weeks longer than for the Beyond herbicide in the Clearfield system (up to just prior to the "R-1" or initial bud stage). - Short-statured hybrids (Triumph Seed, also Mycogen).
+These sunflowers tend to be 1 to 2' shorter than conventional height hybrids, depending on the hybrid.
+Yields are comparable to conventional height sunflowers and oil content has been higher than average.
+The relative height difference was greater before 2010 and some so-called short-stature hybrids might now be better called 'reduced height.'
+If marketed as short stature then a farmer expects to be able to make at least some of the sunflower head moth sprays with a ground rig, and the shorter stature will also more permit weed cultivation further into the season.